Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 		-- finished
 	# Fixed
 	1. Fix the bug that remove highlight function cannot properly apply at sop form function menu -- finished
+	2. Fix the bug that users can delete all steps
+		-- finished

 ---